New Zealand calls on ‘Australian family’ to return | The New Daily

 All travellers must be fully vaccinated, and abide by COVID-19 regulations.

-That includes a negative supervised rapid antigen test on departure, and two subsequent tests on arrival, provided free of charge.
+That includes a negative supervised rapid antigen test on departure, and two subsequent tests on arrival, provided to arriving travellers for free.

 Ms Ardern said the testing regime struck a balance so tourists could still “experience the sights and sounds immediately”.